NThulin/tfcb-homework01/Question 05/README.md

 ### *This is how to add an image*

-Here is an image of a bowl of soup:
+Here is an image of a bug: